-ICS is Oregon’s sole provider of comprehensive services for human trafficking victims.
+ICS also has Oregon’s only full-time anti-trafficking program providing comprehensive services for human trafficking victims.
 Through a contract with the United States Committee on Refugees and Immigrants (USCRI), we provide social services advocacy, case management and referral services to trafficking survivors.
 Such services may include:

 - Assistance with shelter

 - Food, clothing, personal care items

 - Transportation assistance